selkies-project/selkies-gstreamer/docs/component.md

 This table specifies the currently implemented video encoders and their corresponding codecs, which may be set using the environment variable `SELKIES_ENCODER` or the command-line option `--encoder=`.

-**Encoders marked as "Recommended": Tested on Chromium where the encoder adds no perceptible delay or frame drops from the host encoder even with a high (> 16 mbps) bitrate with an actively moving screen.** Note that broadband internet through 5 GHz Wi-Fi or wired ethernet is highly recommended.
+**Encoders marked as "Recommended": Tested on Chromium where the encoder adds no perceptible delay or frame drops from the host encoder even with a high (> 16 Mbps) bitrate with an actively moving screen.** Note that broadband internet through 5 GHz Wi-Fi or wired ethernet are strongly recommended.

 **As Selkies-GStreamer uses new GStreamer components from the latest stable GStreamer versions, GStreamer ≥ 1.22 is the current strict requirement.
-No support will be provided for older versions, but you can build your own version in older distributions or use the portable Conda distribution.**
+No support will be provided for older versions, but you can [build your own latest GStreamer version](#gstreamer) in older distributions or use the [portable Conda distribution](#conda-toolchain).**

 | Plugin (set `SELKIES_ENCODER` or `--encoder=` to) | Codec | Acceleration | Operating Systems | Browsers | Main Dependencies | Notes |
 |---|---|---|---|---|---|---|